 About the Museum

 Worcester Historical Museum (WHM) is the only institution devoted to local history.
 It includes a research library of over 7,000 titles, an archive that houses thousands of documents, and a collection of artifacts, all vital to the study of Worcester history.
-A few examples of WHM’s holdings include correspondence of abolitionist Abby Kelley Foster, Blackstone Canal Company records, Civil War era diaries and letters, and artifacts related to Worcester’s industrial past including early woodenware and ceramics, weaponry from the colonial era through World War II, paintings and sculptures, and a significant costume and textile collection.
+A few examples of WHM’s holdings include correspondence of abolitionist Abby Kelley Foster, Blackstone Canal Company records, Civil War era diaries and letters, and artifacts including early woodenware and ceramics, weaponry from the colonial era through World War II, paintings and sculptures, and a significant costume and textile collection.

 Worcester’s history is interpreted through a calendar of exhibitions, educational programming, tours and publications.
 WHM features both permanent installations and changing exhibitions.

-There are a variety of Volunteer Opportunities at Worcester Historical Museum in the library, exhibits, collections, and programs departments.
+There are a variety of volunteer opportunities at Worcester Historical Museum in the library, exhibits, collections, and programs departments.